N4vros/vimeowrap.js/README.md

 # vimeowrap.js

-Vimeowrap is an easy to use Vimeo player embedder that can be extended with plugins.< br />
+Vimeowrap is an easy to use Vimeo player embedder that can be extended with plugins.

 This is a fork of https://github.com/luwes/vimeowrap.js

 ## Features